Stalcup Ag Service is celebrating 75 years of growth and leadership in the farm management, rural appraisal, and farm real estate industry.

 • Chad Husman joined the staff in 2011 with a background in precision ag technology and farm operation.

 • Travis Nissen started in 2012 as an appraisal trainee.
-Travis has completed educational and experience requirements to become a Certified General Real Property Appraiser.
+Travis became a Certified General Real Property Appraiser in July 2016 and went on to attain the Accredited Rural Appraiser (ARA) designation in 2019.

 • Grant Aschinger was added in 2013 with a background in retail ag supply and seed merchandising.